turingschool/mod-0-curriculum/front-end/conditionals.md

 ## Check For Understanding

-<a href="https://github.com/turingschool/m0_fe_conditionals" target="_blank">Follow the directions in the README of this GitHub repository</a>, and submit your fork in the submission form.
+- <a href="https://github.com/turingschool/m0_fe_conditionals" target="_blank">Follow the directions in the README of this GitHub repository</a>.
+- Add the link to your repository to your Mod 0 Gist in a section called `Conditionals`.

 <br><br><br>